 General Set Up for an ECI Assessment

 The familiar adult and child sit in an area that is comfortable where they can play.
-You may place an infant in a chair with a tray, at a table, or seated but supported on the floor.
-For best results, make sure the child’s feet, head, and neck are supported if needed for sustained play during the six-minute session.
+Infants and children who need extra support can be placed in a chair with a tray, at a table, or seated but supported on the floor.
+Make sure the child’s feet, head, and neck are supported as needed during the six-minute session

 Video Camera Set Up